jmayer913/JMayer-Example-WebAssemblyBlazor/README.md

 #### Delete Part Stock

-On the part detail page, the user can delete stock at a location from the bottom panel.
+On the part detail page, the user can delete stock at a storage location from the bottom panel.
 The user will be required to confirm the deletion or cancel.
-On confirmation, the stock will be deleted at the location.
+On confirmation, the stock will be deleted at the storage location.

 <img width="479" height="140" alt="image" src="https://github.com/user-attachments/assets/06e3c7ed-2f16-4ab6-8fe2-11fddd7511a9" />